 For food, you could try the first narrow pedestrian street (alleyway, really) just inside the river promenade, castle-side, called Stari Trg.
 The entire length is interesting, but the south bend has several good eating spots, including Julija, where the waiter spent time swearing to me that the perfect penne-shaped pasta dishes were yes yes really handmade.
 They like their pasta fresh in these parts.
 The nearby restaurants look brilliant as well, some with tables in the middle of the alleyway.

 My favorite cheap eats here is called Vino Ribe (“Wine Fish”, which should be the name of every restaurant everywhere), an ultra-casual place where the menu, just listing the fish, is written on the outside window.
-The wine list as well (glass, half-liter, or liter?) is written there as well.
+The wine list (glass, half-liter, or liter?) is written there as well.
 You have a choice of about five fish and just a few sides, each involving potatoes, but here, and everywhere around, go for the local favorite of potatoes mixed with Swiss chard.
 You order at the counter inside, involving some wine with your fish, and sit outside at their tables in the alleyway.

 For a thumping night spot, head across the Triple Bridge, non-castle side, and angle to your very first left onto Wolfova Ulica.
 Go about a third of a block and look for the passage on your right that has “Cutty Shark Pub” written over it.
 Down this dark alleyway is that pub, on your left, a real pub without pretention.
 I was there the night that the local football (soccer) team called Olimpija won the national championship, and the singing went on all night.
 Beware: people will bump into you and spill your beer, then just shrug and grin.

 For an utterly distinctive experience, head up north near one of the museum districts, to an area beyond that called Metelkova.
 This abandoned army barracks has become one of Europe’s most successful squatter areas.
-Its illegally occupied buildings host dozens of bars and nightspots, all decorated wildly.
+Its illegally-occupied buildings host dozens of bars and nightspots, all decorated wildly.
 This place, and an old Rog bicycle factory also filled with squatters, is the edgy part of the city and will deserve its own blog post here later.

 The hen party scores another victim